moritzmohn/mt-exercise-4/README.md

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.
 It is also possible to continue training from there later on.

+# How to train the models and create the tabel/line chart

+- To train the model with pre normalization run ./scripts/train.sh which uses the configuration saved in configs/deen_transformer_regular.yaml
+- To train the model with post normalization run ./scripts/train_post.sh which uses the configuration saved in configs/deen_transformer_post.yaml
+- The logs are saved in the respective folder in the logs directory.
+- To create the table and the line chart which are saved in the "results" directory run:

+	python3 results/create_table.py --pre_log logs/deen_transformer_regular/err --baseline_log logs/baseline/baseline.log --post_log logs/deen_transformer_post/err